Harvard Law School and Harvard T.H. Chan School of Public Health

 In the third year, students complete the MPH program’s Practicum requirement and the Law School’s J.D.
 Written Work Requirement.
 Joint degree students must also satisfy the Law School’s Pro Bono Requirement of a minimum of 40 hours of public service.

-Law School requirements for the second and third years include the following, in addition to credits earned during the first year:
+Requirements for the second and third years include the following, in addition to credits earned during the first year:

 - At least 36 Law School classroom credits (a category that includes courses, seminars, and reading groups given at HLS but not clinical or writing credits)